 All full-time Colby students may work on campus regardless if they have been awarded a work-study grant or not.
 Certain times of the year job availability can be limited but the student employment office staff is available to give you some direction to help you start your campus search.
 Students have access to the Student Employment tab for more information.

 Are students allowed to have cars on campus?

 Yes, all students, including first-years, are allowed to have cars on campus and parking is available in campus parking lots.
-All vehicles must be registered with the Department of Security (at no charge) and a student parking sticker displayed on the vehicle.
+All vehicles must be registered with the Department of Security and a student parking sticker displayed on the vehicle.

 What kind of furniture items are already in the rooms?
 How big are the beds?

 The College supplies a bed, a mattress (not a twin size - at 36" x 80", they are considered "extra long"), a desk with a chair, a wardrobe/closet, and a dresser for each person.
 You will need to bring your own bed linens (twin size contour sheets are not suggested, as they will not fit your bed), a mattress pad, a pillow, blankets, a bedspread, and towels.
 You'll receive a mailing from the Residence Hall Linens company this summer.
 Due to limited storage facilities for bed frames, Colby discourages the practice of constructing lofts.
 A wastebasket is essential, but should be made of metal.
 Tapestry-type ceiling/wall hangings, candles, oil lamps, and incense are not permitted as they present a potential fire hazard.

 What about AP exams and scores?
 I haven't received my test results yet; how do I preregister for my Colby classes?